Deep Operator Learning for High-Fidelity Fluid Flow Field Reconstruction from Sparse Sensor Measurements: Methodology

-Lastly, one of the main principles of the FNO is that it retains only the low-frequency modes for further processing, while truncating the rest.
-This principle is is based on Parseval's Theorem, which indicates that the low-frequency modes of a function contain the majority of its information whereas high-frequency modes typically contain redundant details or noise.
-In this study, we choose $d=64$; and over the spatial domain of ($H \times W) = (140 \times 240$), we retain upto $24$ modes along the vertical dimension ($k_h = 24$) and $48$ modes along the horizontal dimension ($k_w = 48$).
+A key principle of FNO is to retain only low-frequency modes for further processing while truncating the rest.
+This principle is inspired by Parseval's Theorem, which implies that low-frequency modes of a function capture most of its information while high-frequency modes typically contain redundant details or noise.
+For our $140 \times 240$ spatial domain, we retain up to $24$ modes along the vertical axis ($k_1 = 24$) and $48$ modes along the horizontal axis ($k_2 = 48$).